Ask the Experts

 Frequency of Checking Solder Paste Viscosity

-paste before each use?
+Is it necessary to check viscosity of solderpaste before each use?
 How often should we check and verify solder paste viscosity?

 Technical Sales Manager

 Greg York has over thirty two years of service in Electronics industry.
 York has installed over 600 Lead Free Lines in Europe with Solder and flux systems as well as Technical Support on SMT lines and trouble shooting.

 Thereare some issues that make checking viscosity less useful than it might be:

 Manufacturers' control of viscosity is typically much better than it wasyears ago (more modern flux formulations, better process control, lower powderoxide content), so there is less risk of out-of-spec material.

 I stronglyprefer performance-related tests, e.g. implementing in-line solder pasteinspection (SPI), to monitor the paste printing process.
 If a problem isdetected with a paste lot, lab techniques can then be used to investigate.
 SPIcan also be used with a test stencil and substrate to do incoming validation ofpaste performance, but the paste sample size need to do so is rather large, andmay not make sense for some users.

 - Differences in the equipment used (manufacturers usually usemore sophisticated equipment than end users have available)

 - Differences in the test conditions (very tight control of allconditions is required)